dward2/BME547/syllabus.md

 * Due Date
 * Announcement
 * Grading

 Assistance with using Canvas can be obtained within Canvas by clicking on the Help icon on the left side menu.

 ### Assignments
 A variety of projects will be assigned throughout the semester.
 The description of these assignments will be posted in Canvas and also in this GitHub repo.
+Official due dates will be found in Canvas.
 Assignments will be turned in via a GitHub Classroom repository.
 Assignment feedback will be delivered via Gradescope and Canvas.

 ## Course Overview
 Software plays a critical role in almost all medical devices, spanning device